MSc Education: General pathway

 - The Nature of Enquiry (20 credits)

 The course is really eye-opening and exciting for students who are adjusting to MSc Education study in the first semester.
 Dr Lee has devoted a lot to engage as much as possible to help students study effectively during this challenging time.

+Over the course of studies in semester one and two, our staff will support you to gradually become more independent in your studies.
+This helps prepare you for your dissertation project.
 On successful completion of the core and option courses, you will complete a dissertation project which is a piece of independent, original research of 12,000 words.

 For further information about this pathway, please contact the Pathway Co-ordinator.